Restored & Revitalized

 A key component of the transformation of Mississauga's waterfront at Lakeview Village is the restoration of Serson Creek.
-With the creek presently diverted underground, major rain storms cause flooding and harm to the area's environment.
+With the creek diverted underground, major rain storms caused flooding and harm to the area's environment.

 Now, the revitalized creek will transform the site for years to come.

 In 2022, for the first time in decades, Serson Creek saw daylight - something that was only possible thanks to the major realignment work that’s been underway since Spring 2021.